Elite4EverX/Mp3SuperPlayer/README.md

 🤘 Credits

-Student^2 and Personal Bot: Built by a dude  in school and bot with zero chill and infinite code hustle.
+Student^2 and Personal Bot: Built by a dude in school and a bot with zero chill and infinite code hustle.